Accessibility statement for MySurrey

 The University of Surrey is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The non-accessible sections are listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions below.

 - HTML has been used incorrectly in one instance which means empty links are present on the social media icons on the MySurrey homepage.
 This fails WCAG success criteria 4.1.2 Name, Role, Value (Level A) and 2.4.4 Link Purpose (In Context) (Level A)